A Bad Day to be a Toyota

 Four minutes away!

-The drive of course seemed longer.
+The drive over seemed longer.

-From the back of an ambulance before her precautionary ride to Stamford Hospital, Guy told me that she had just been to the market and to get our food from the back seat of a car we were not likely to see again for a few weeks.
-Opening the back door of the four-door sedan I saw three bags of groceries.
-All upright and full, as the had been placed in the car just 15-minute earlier.
+From the back of an ambulance Guy mentioned that she had just been to the market and to get our food from the back seat of her car before it was towed off.
+Opening the back door of the four-door sedan I saw the three bags of groceries.

 My love for German engineering is with cause.